 Some of the links in this post may be affiliate links.

 Want to learn how to propagate String of Hearts?
 Here are 5 different ways that you can propagate this tough and versatile houseplant!
+In addition, I also mention some tips on how to make String of Hearts fuller.

 The botanical name for this plant is Ceropegia woodii, but some common names include Chain of Hearts, Rosary Vine and Hearts Entangled.